-Speak with Dr. Farkas, Dr. Kassalow, and Dr. Resnick, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.
+Speak with our eye doctors, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.

-The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Drs.
+Farkas, Kassalow, Resnick & Associates serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.

 - A: Progressive myopia is nearsightedness that worsens year after year.
 Severe myopia, also known as high myopia, can develop as a result of this trend, which can have significant eye health consequences in late adulthood.